kunhwiko/concepts/cloud/kubernetes/G-security.md

 d) Could cause slow startup for large volumes as permissions need to be modified.
 ```

-### Definition of RBAC
----
 ##### RBAC Authorization
 ```
 ClusterRoles
-  a) Represent a set of permissions to resources in all namespaces.
+  * Represent a set of permissions to resources in all namespaces.
-  b) ClusterRoles are available for use in all namespaces.
+  * ClusterRoles are available for use in all namespaces.

 ClusterRoleBindings
-  a) Grants permissions defined by ClusterRoles.
+  * Grants permissions defined by ClusterRoles.
-  b) ClusterRoleBindings are available for use in all namespaces.
+  * ClusterRoleBindings are available for use in all namespaces.

 Roles
-  a) Represent a set of permissions to resources in a given namespace.
+  * Represent a set of permissions to resources in a given namespace.

 RoleBindings
-  a) Grants permissions defined by a Role in a given namespace.
+  * Grants permissions defined by a Role in a given namespace.
-  b) RoleBindings can also reference a ClusterRole and bind it to the given namespace.
+  * RoleBindings can also reference a ClusterRole and bind it to the given namespace.
 ```

 ### Authentication and Authorization to API Server